-The proposed Draft Plan of Subdivision for the subject property is illustrated in Figure 4 and proposes to develop the lands to accommodate 88 single-detached dwellings, a mid/high rise residential building (Block 89), the St. Anne's School (Block 90), a neighbourhood park (Block 91) and a natural heritage system.
+The proposed Draft Plan of Subdivision for the subject property is illustrated in Figure 4 and proposes to develop the lands to accommodate 87 single-detached dwellings and 21 street townhouses, the St. Anne's School (Block 90), a neighbourhood park (Block 91) and a natural heritage system.
+There is also a block dedicated to Stormwater Management.
 The St. Anne's School location will be housed within the existing residence.
-Primary access is provided off of St. John's Sideroad via Street A.
+Primary access is provided off St. John's Sideroad via Street A, however a secondary access point exists through Street B as well.